ArcGEO/sentinel2-raster_types/README.md

 - *Sentinel-2-L2A-20mTile* which is a 9-band raster with 20m/px resolution
 - *Sentinel-2-L2A-20mTileCloud* which is a 10-band raster with 20m/px resolution, similar to Sentinel-2-L2A-20mTile with additional cloud mast raster band B00.

-These multiband rasters are created from R10m, R20m source image folders and their content.
+These multiband rasters are created from source images in the R10m, R20m folders.

 *Acquisition Date*, *Cloud Coverage* and *Vegetation Percentage* attributes are also added to filter resulting rasters.